June-Skeeter/Module5_GEOS270/docs/Assessment.md

 ---

-# Module Assignment (40pts)

-All written answers should be numbered and record in one document, saved as a .pdf, and uploaded to canvas.
-The file submissions should also be saved as .pdf and uploaded as a separate document.  **Written answers can be as brief as you want as long as they answer the question.**

-There are no written questions for this module.

 ---

 ## Proposal Submissions (40 pts)

+There are no written questions for this module.
+Just your proposal submission.